-Term Definition / Description • Design Statement (DS) The Statement to be submitted for approval under Condition 14 of the section 36 Consent.
-Dovolopment The European Offshore Wind Deployment Centre electricity Development generating station in Aberdeen Bay, approximately 2 km east of Blackdog, Aberdeenshire, as described in Annex 1 of the section 36 Consent.
-Development Area The area which includes the wind turbine generators, the Inter- Bevelopment / wed array cables and part of the export cable corridor, including any other works, as shown in Part 4 of the Marine Licence (named as Lease Boundary in the Marine Licence).
+Term Definition / Description Design Statement (DS) The Statement to be submitted for approval under Condition 14 of the section 36 Consent.
+Development The European Offshore Wind Deployment Centre electricity generating station in Aberdeen Bay, approximately 2 km east of Blackdog, Aberdeenshire, as described in Annex 1 of the section 36 Consent.
+Development Area The area which includes the wind turbine generators, the Inter- array cables and part of the export cable corridor, including any other works, as shown in Part 4 of the Marine Licence (named Factoria d'Olaria et as Lease Boundary in the Marine Licence).
 Ecological Clerk of Ecological Clerk of Works as required under condition 3.2.1.4 of Works (ECoW) the Marine Licence. primarily, but not exclusively, for environmental liaison to establish and maintain effective communications between the Licensee, contractors, stakeholders, conservation groups and other users of the sea during the period in which licensed activities authorised under this licence are undertaken.
 Electricity Act the Electricity Act 1989 (as amended).
 Environmental Statement The Statement submitted by the Company on 1 August 2011 as (ES) part of the Application.
-Inter-array cables Electricity cables connecting the WTGs.
-Licensable Marine Any activity listed in section 21(1) of the 2010 Act.
-Activity , , , the Licensee Aberdeen Offshore Wind Farm Limited, a company registered in Scotland (registered number SC278869).
+Inter-array cables • Electricity cables connecting the WTGs.
+Licensable Marine Activity Any activity listed in section 21(1) of the 2010 Act. the Licensee Aberdeen Offshore Wind Farm Limited, a company registered in Scotland (registered number SC278869).
 Licensing Authority Scottish Ministers, as defined by the Marine Licence.
 It is important to note that Marine Scotland is acting on behalf of Scottish Ministers.
-Marine Licence Licence issued by the Scottish Ministers under Part 4 of the Marine (Scotland) Act 2010 for construction works and deposits of substances or objects in the Scottish Marine Area in relation to the Offshore Wind Farm and Offshore Export Cable Corridor.
-Navigational Safety Plan The Plan to be submitted for approval under Condition 26 of the (NSP) section 36 Consent.
-Offshore Consents Consent granted under section 36 of the Electricity Act 1989 for the construction and operation of the EOWDC; , , 1989 to extinguish public rights of navigation so far as they pass through those places within the territorial sea where structures forming part of the Offshore Wind Farm are to be located; and Marine Licence under Part 4 of the Marine (Scotland) Act 2010 for construction works and deposits of substances or objects in the Scottish Marine Area in relation to the C Wind Farm and Offshore Export Cable.
-Offshore Export Cables The offshore export cables and all associated cable protections (OECs) up to MHWS.
+Marine Licence Licence issued by the Scottish Ministers under Part 4 of the Marine (Scotland) Act 2010 for construction works and deposits of substances or objects in the Scottish Marine Area in relation Navigational Cafety Diag to the Offshore Wind Farm and Offshore Export Cable Corridor.
+Navigational Safety Plan The Plan to be submitted for approval under Condition 26 of the (NSP) Offshore Consents section 36 Consent.
+Offshore Consents Consent granted under section 36 of the Electricity Act 1989 for the construction and operation of the EOWDC; Declarations granted under section 36A of the Electricity Act 1989 to extinguish public rights of navigation so far as they pass through those places within the territorial sea where structures forming part of the Offshore Wind Farm are to be located; and Marine Licence under Part 4 of the Marine (Scotland) Act 2010 for construction works and deposits of substa · objects in the Scottish Marine Area in relation to the Offshore Wind Farm and Offshore Export Cable.
+Offshore Export Cables (OECs) The offshore export cables and all associated cable protections up to MHWS.
 Offshore Export Cable The consented area within which the offshore export cables will Corridor (OECC) be laid up to MHWS.